 People told us that there is a need for smaller type homes, mainly for rent and for local people.
-People also told us that we need to maximise the use of existing homes when meeting affordable housing need, especially bringing empty homes back into use.
+People also told us that we need to maximise the use of under-used existing homes when meeting affordable housing need.

-Our assessment of need told us that to meet the highest housing need we would have to provide at least 2,000 new homes by 2020, an average of 400 every year.
-This does represent a huge challenge for our delivery plan, but we will build on the work we have already done.
+Our assessment of need told us that to meet the highest housing need we would have to provide at least 2,000 homes by 2020, an average of 400 every year.
 Historically, we have provided around 70 additional homes each year for the last five years.
 In 2015/16, however, we will deliver in excess of 200 additional affordable homes.
-This plan sets out how we will deliver more in the future.
+This plan sets out how we will deliver even better performance.